 If your Medigap premium or your prescription drug needs were very low when you had your first chance to join a Medicare drug plan, your Medigap drug coverage may have met your needs.
 However, if your Medigap premium has gone up or you've started taking more prescription drugs recently, a Medicare drug plan might now be a better choice for you.
+Also consider that your prescription drug needs could increase as you get older.

 In a Medicare drug plan, you may have to pay a monthly premium.
-There's no yearly maximum coverage amounts like with Medigap drug benefits in old Plans H, I, and J, which are no longer sold.
+There are no yearly maximum coverage amounts like with Medigap drug benefits in old Plans H, I, and J, which are no longer sold.
 However, a Medicare drug plan might only cover certain prescription drugs (on its "formulary" or "drug list").
 It's important that you check whether your current prescription drugs are on the Medicare drug plan's list of covered prescription drugs before you join.